blockpane/tenderduty/README.md

 # TenderDuty

-A PagerDuty notifier for Cosmos/Tendermint validators.
+A [PagerDuty](https://github.com/PagerDuty/go-pagerduty) notifier for [Cosmos](https://github.com/cosmos/cosmos-sdk) / [Tendermint](https://github.com/tendermint/tendermint) validators.

+This will probably only work on Tendermint 0.34.x chains.

 Features:

 * Will send an alert if a certain threshold of missed pre-commits are seen.
 * Alerts if the validator leaves the active set.
 * Will resolve the alert once the validator is signing again.
-* Accepts a list of RPC endpoints and randomly connects to one.
+* Accepts a list of Tendermint RPC endpoints and randomly connects to one (_does not need to run on the validator node._)

 Install: